This live, online course will help you create thought-provoking scenarios that clients and learners love. No more information dumps!

 - Plot the scenario and test it on your audience

-- Write challenging debrief questions to help people transfer their learning to the job
+- Draft challenging debrief questions to help people transfer their learning to the job

 Choose formats and evaluate the project